Free E-Mail

 I believe it is rather clear: These letters are written by the Apostle John.

 We first get to know John the Apostle when he was called with his brother James, both of whom Jesus nicknamed the "Sons of Thunder" (Mark 3:17).
 Their father was Zebedee.
-Their mother was probably Salome, who may have been Jesus'mother's sister (Matthew 27:56 with Mark 15:40; John 19:25).
-Thus John may have been Jesus'cousin.
-He and his brother James were fisherman on the Sea of Galilee, working with their father.
+Their mother was probably Salome, who may have been Jesus' mother's sister (Matthew 27:56 with Mark 15:40; John 19:25).
+Thus, John may have been Jesus' cousin.
+He and his brother James were fishermen on the Sea of Galilee, working with their father.
 He was an "unschooled, ordinary" man (Acts 4:13).
 When Jesus called them, they followed immediately (Mark 1:19-20).

-If John the Apostle is the author of the Gospel of John (as I believe he is), then he is "the disciple whom Jesus loved," a disciple particularly close to Jesus.
-He leaned on Jesus'breast at the Last Supper (John 13:23), was appointed to care for Jesus'mother at the cross (John 19:26-27), and recognized Jesus in the miraculous catch of fish (John 21:7).
-He may also have been the "other disciple" who knew the high priest (John 18:15-16) and also the one who ran with Peter to the empty tomb (John 20:3-9).
+If John the Apostle is the author of the Gospel of John (as I believe he is), then he is probably "the disciple whom Jesus loved," a disciple particularly close to Jesus.
+He leaned on Jesus' breast at the Last Supper (John 13:23), was appointed to care for Jesus' mother at the cross (John 19:26-27), and recognized Jesus in the miraculous catch of fish (John 21:7).
+He may also have been the "other disciple" who knew the high priest (John 18:15-16), and also the one who ran with Peter to the empty tomb (John 20:3-9).

-In the life of the early church he is associated with Peter in healing the lame man at the temple (Acts 3:1-10), and appearing before the Sanhedrin for their bold teaching about Jesus and the resurrection (Acts 4:1-31).
-He was arrested, released by an angel, and later flogged with the other apostles (Acts 5:18-41).
-In Galatians 2:9 he is mentioned as a "pillar" of the Jerusalem church.
+In the life of the early church, he is associated with Peter in healing the lame man at the temple (Acts 3:1-10), and appearing before the Sanhedrin for their bold teaching about Jesus and the resurrection (Acts 4:1-31).
+He is arrested, released by an angel, and later flogged with the other apostles (Acts 5:18-41).
+In Galatians 2:9, he is mentioned as a "pillar" of the Jerusalem church.
 But that's the last Bible reference to him.

-However, early church history is pretty much agreed that John the Apostle lived and ministered in Asia Minor toward the end of his life.
-He was exiled to the island of Patmos (Revelation 1:9) during the persecution of Domitian (reigned 81 to 96 AD), specifically in Domitian's fourteenth year,7 that is, about 95 AD.
-Eusebius records a strong persecution by Domitian against Christians.
-Domitian was assassinated on September 18, 96 AD.8 St. Jerome (c.
+However, early church history is pretty much agreed that John the Apostle lives and ministers in Asia Minor toward the end of his life.
+He is exiled to the island of Patmos (Revelation 1:9) during the persecution of Domitian (reigned 81 to 96 AD), specifically in Domitian's fourteenth year,7 that is, about 95 AD.
+Eusebius records a strong persecution by Domitian against Christians.8 St. Jerome (c.
 347-420) writes that after this:

 "[John] returned to Ephesus under [Emperor] Pertinax and continuing there until the time of the Emperor Trajan [reigned 98-117 AD], founded and built churches throughout all Asia, and, worn out by old age, died in the sixty-eighth year after our Lord's passion and was buried near the same city."9

-Eusebius (c.
-263 - c.
-339 AD), citing the writings of Irenaeus and Clement of Alexandria, says:
+Eusebius (263 -339 AD), citing the writings of Irenaeus and Clement of Alexandria, says:

 "At that time, the apostle and evangelist John, the one whom Jesus loved, was still living in Asia, and governing the churches of that region, having returned after the death of Domitian from his exile on the island."10